Backup and Storage

 If you are using USU's Box cloud storage as an option, you may wish to describe the features to your funders.
 Here is an example you can use or modify:

 Box.com is a cloud storage system used by Utah State University.
 Files are backed up nightly at multiple sites.
-Box.com ensures data integrity, includes version control, and is password controlled, encrypted and HIPAA compliant.
+Box.com ensures data integrity, includes version control, and is password controlled, encrypted and both FERPA and HIPAA compliant.

 |Option||Size and Cost||Access & Security||Notes|